isabella232/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-at-effectiveness/ms-api-playlists.md

 >
 >The EXT-X-MARKER tag is added to ad segments and not content segments.

-The draft standard at  http_live_stream_spec  describes the contents and format of variant playlists.
+The draft standard at [HTTP Live Streaming](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23) describes the contents and format of variant playlists.
 The EXT-X-MARKER tag directs the client to invoke a callback.
 It contains the following components:

 * **ID** Unique identifier (string) for this callback event within the context of the program stream.